gikf/mint-syntax/README.md

 /backend$ uv run fastapi dev src/main.py
 ```

-#### Running commands from root folder
+#### Running commands from the root folder

-It's possible to run commands without actual navigating to the folder, by running commands in the _subshell_
+It's possible to run commands without actually navigating to the folder, by running commands in the _subshell_

 ```bash
 /$ (cd frontend && npm run develop)